Richard Child, 1st Earl Tylney: First elevation to the Peerage

 In June 1711 a rumour emerged that Child was about to purchase a peerage for £10,000 from the administration under Queen Anne, which prompted Thomas Viscount Windsor to complain: "that's beginning too soon to be like the Duchess of Marlborough, to do anything for money, making a man that's no gentleman a lord".
 The rumour of a peerage resurfaced in the winter of 1711 and in March 1713, and proved true when on 24 April 1718, he was raised to the Peerage of Ireland as Baron Newtown, in the County of Donegal, and Viscount Castlemaine, in the County of Kerry.
 It is not known whether he ever took his seat in the Irish House of Lords; the title was designed only to give social status.
 The title of Castlemain was somewhat discredited, having last been granted in 1661 to Roger Palmer, 1st Earl of Castlemain, whose wife was Barbara Villiers, mistress of King Charles II, to whom the King wished to give status.
 The patent confined the remainder to the heirs of her body, not his.
 Palmer himself never took his seat in the Irish Parliament, and had died in 1705.

 Inheritance of Tylney estates

 In 1730 Child's wife Dorothy Glynne inherited the Tylney estates in Hampshire from her cousin Ann Tylney (died 5 Feb.
 1729/30), Lady Craven, wife of William Craven, 3rd Baron Craven (died 1739), and daughter and sole heiress of Frederick Tylney (died 1725) (who had built Tylney Hall in 1700), by Ann, daughter of George Pitt (died 1745) of Stratfield Saye, Hampshire.
-Lady Craven's daughter had predeceased her in 1725 and — although Lord and Lady Craven had obtained an Act of Parliament (10 Geo.
+Lady Craven's daughter had predeceased her in 1725 and — although Lord and Lady Craven had obtained a private act of Parliament, Descendants of William Lord Craven's Names Act 1723 (10 Geo.
 1. c.
-13) authorising their descendants to bear both their surnames (Craven and Tylney) — ultimately their marriage was without surviving issue.
+13 Pr.) authorising their descendants to bear both their surnames (Craven and Tylney) — ultimately their marriage was without surviving issue.
 Ann Tylney, Lady Craven was buried at Binley, Coventry.